 I can tell when I am starting to flare up, my body just plain hurts, I feel just off, and sometimes it’s like having the flu only without the snot and coughs.
 Then it’s time to go back on treatment with high doses of antibiotics, rest, and trying to get through the detox that makes me feel worse and even a bit crazy.

 I know that I can be forgetful, misplace words and insert new ones, and I am terrible with names and faces.
-But there are sometimes other moments where I just feel like I just am not right.
+There are sometimes other moments where I just feel like I just am not right.
 I have to look carefully at my actions and thoughts all the time.
-And I found an interesting article relating Chronic Lyme to some interesting psychological issues.
+I found an interesting article relating Chronic Lyme to some interesting psychological issues.

 “A recent European study shows that psychiatric in-patients are nearly twice as likely as the average population to test positive for Lyme, and the National Institutes of Health are currently sponsoring a major study of neuropsychiatric Lyme disease in an effort to illuminate specific changes in the brain”